Frequently Asked Questions:

 4. Will my insurance pay?

 Some insurance companies will pay for pain treatments or nausea with pregnancy.
 I am a provider with United Healthcare, Blue Cross/Blue Shield, Health Allies, Access One Consumer Health, Secure Horizons, PacifiCare Health Systems, Primera Blue Cross, Great West Healthcare, and Medical Resource.
-Credentialing is pending with Aetna.
-I can provide you with paperwork to file with your insurance company in order to be reimbursed if I am not yet credentialed with your company.
+Leslie is out of network with Aetna, based on their regulations of MDs only for in-network providers.
+We can provide you with paperwork to file with your insurance company in order to be reimbursed if I am not credentialed with your company.

 5. Why should I consider acupuncture?